dxknight/chronos/README.md

 # Controls

-Each chrono can be paused/unpaused, adjusted or deleted.
+Each timer can be paused/unpaused, adjusted or deleted.
 Default keybindings in the chronos buffer are:

 * SPC - pause/unpause (pausing affects time to go and the expiry time, but not